The Orthologic of Epistemic Modals: Possibility semantics

 While the epistemic ortholattice arising from an Epistemic Scale has 10 elements, shown on the right of Figure \ref{JIfig}, the epistemic ortholattice arising from an Epistemic Grid has 1,942 elements.\footnote{Though that is small compared to the size of the powerset of the Epistemic Grid at $2^{25}=33,554,432$ elements.
-See the second of the Jupyter notebooks cited in \S~\ref{Intro} for the calculation of the size of the epistemic ortholattice arising from the Epistemic Grid. } This shows another reason why we want a possibility semantics in addition to an algebraic semantics: while a 1,942 element epistemic ortholattice is too large to grasp, we can represent it using a perspicuous 25-element epistemic compatibility frame.
-One can even visualize an Epistemic Cube for three variables, and so on.\end{example}
+See the second of the notebooks cited in \S~\ref{Intro} for the calculation of the 1,942 figure.} This is another reason why we want a possibility semantics in addition to an algebraic semantics: while a 1,942-element epistemic ortholattice is too large to grasp, we can represent it using a perspicuous 25-element relational epistemic compatibility frame.
+One can even visualize an Epistemic Cube for three variables and consider more general $n$-dimensional Epistemic Hypercubes (see the second notebook cited in \S~\ref{Intro}).